Constance Leathart: Early life

 Constance Ruth Leathart was born on 7 December 1903 in Low Fell, County Durham into a wealthy family.
 She was the only child of Janet Ruth Grant (née Tennant) and Thomas Headley Leathart.
-Known as Connie, she was educated at Cheltenham Ladies College, and Queen Ethelburga’s Collegiate until 1921.
-She made a life long friend with Susan Slade who she met at the later school, both later becoming pilots.
+Known as Connie, she was educated at Cheltenham Ladies College, and Queen Ethelburga's Collegiate until 1921.
+She made a lifelong friend with Susan Slade who she met at the later school, both later becoming pilots.

 Flying career

 Leathart started flying lessons in 1925 at Newcastle Aero Club.
 She wrote her name as "C. R. Leathart" on the application form, and was accepted before the club realised her gender.
+Her first flight was in September 1925 in the club de Havilland DH.60 Moth named "Novocastria", which she crashed in her first solo landing in 1926.
 When she received her flying licence in 1927, Leathart became the first British female pilot outside London, and one of the first 20 overall.

 She started an aircraft repair business, Cramlington Aircraft, with Walter Runciman, later Viscount Runciman, participated successfully in air races with him, and was one of a group of flying socialites.
 She was "one of the first women to fly over the Alps, in a de Havilland Tiger Moth", and was the first in Great Britain to design and fly a glider.